waynestedman/commodore-new/README.md

-# Read Me file
+# New Commodore Project

-Collection of files and folders that form the foundation of a project.
+All files (except images) and folders for New Commodore website project.